 In the sector of public services and of public administration in general, efficiency - which seems more or less everywhere to have disappeared with the development of the Welfare State - is not given, as is well-known, by a condition of breaking even or of residual 'profit' in the comparison of costs against gains, evaluated at current 'market' prices.
 It is instead given as the extent of attainment of certain given objectives, compared with the certain means employed and the costs suffered.
-The regaining of efficiency in this sector, and therefore the regaining of certainty of its social productivity, will not be given by the introduction of 'privatization' as the criteria of administration, but rather by a programming of the expenditure (as has been said for some time now: a 'Planning Programming Budgeting System'); that is to say, by more appropriate measures of the cost-benefit ratio of alternative spending and by the ratio between expenditure and the result it produces.
-Without the introduction on a vast scale of such measures of planning the risk, already growing and observed, of 'bureaucratization' or of self-legitimising administration of public expenditure (independently of its level of centralization or decentralization), cannot be avoided 34.
-A risk which is inevitable from the moment that such expenditure could not be replaced by another expenditure made within the logic which belongs to private (profit-oriented) enterprises.35
+The regaining of efficiency in this sector, and therefore the regaining of certainty of its social productivity, will not be given by the introduction of 'privatisation' as the criteria of administration, but rather by a programming of the expenditure (as has been said for some time now: a 'Planning Programming Budgeting System'); that is to say, by more appropriate measures of the cost-benefit ratio of alternative spending and by the ratio between expenditure and the result it produces.
+Without the introduction on a vast scale of such measures of planning the risk, already growing and observed, of 'bureaucratisation' or of self-legitimising administration of public expenditure (independently of its level of centralisation or decentralisation), cannot be avoided.
+A risk which is inevitable from the moment that such expenditure could not be replaced by another expenditure made within the logic which belongs to private (profit-oriented) enterprises.28

-34 It can be said that the deeper private entrepreneurship enters into crisis, the wider the role of public or non profit-motivated enterprise becomes This is a form of enterprise that undergoes an inherent transformation of character.

-It is evidently matter of an enterpreneurship which radically changes its characteristics.
+One can say that the more the private entrepreneurship enters into a crisis, the more the area of 'public' or non-profit entrepreneurship become widens.
+It is evidently matter of an entrepreneurship which radically changes its characteristics.

-7.2 A New Type of Entrepreneurship: the 'Third Sector'
+5.2 A New Type of Entrepreneurship: the 'Third Sector'